Mitoooooooopo/Crafting-package-BD/README.md

 And Your Done
 > [!IMPORTANT]
-> I see alot of people get issues with the last step cause a lot of issues so if any error regarding the migrations please contact me directly
+> I see alot of people get issues with the migrations any error or confusion regarding the migrations please contact me directly